-The first class of MansA Lab, MansA's cultural incubator dedicated to African worlds, has just been revealed.
-From over 116 applications received, and after a tough selection process, 14 projects have been chosen for their innovation, commitment and contribution to the emergence of new African narratives and worlds.
+The first cohort of MansA Lab, MansA’s cultural incubator dedicated to African cultures, has just been announced.
+From more than 116 applications received, and following a rigorous selection process, 14 projects were chosen for their innovation, commitment, and contribution to the emergence of new African narratives and cultures.

 Applications were evaluated against the criteria set out in the call for projects, before being selected by a jury of industry professionals and MansA staff chaired by Elisabeth Gomis, MansA Managing Director, accompanied by Fleurance Layme, MansA Cultural Entrepreneurship Project Manager, and Edouard Meier, Director of pali pali, and including Sandra Kassab, Director of AFD's Africa Department, Narjes BAHHAR, Editorial Director, DEEZER France, Ann-Mareme ATAYI, Senior International Institutions Manager, BPIfrance/Euroquity, Pierre TRIOLLIER, Project Director, Pôle PIXEL, Éline GOURGUES, Co-Director, Station Culturelle, Imane LEHERISSIER, Program Manager, MansA, Sandrine CHAUVIN, International Editorial Director, Linkedin France, and Fif TOBOSSI, sponsor of the class and co-founder of Booska-P.